Int. No. 693-A

 Section 1.
 Chapter 1 of title 17 of the administrative code of the city of New York is amended by adding a new section 17-199.4.1 to read as follows:

-§ 17-199.4.1 Education on childhood vaccination. a.
+§ 17-199.4.1 Education and outreach on childhood and adolescent vaccination. a.
 Public education and outreach plan.
-No later than January 1, 2027, the department, in coordination with relevant agencies, shall develop and implement a plan to educate the public on the benefits and importance of childhood and adolescent vaccinations for individuals 18 years old or younger in accordance with recommendations adopted by the American Academy of Pediatrics, American Academy of Family Physicians, American College of Obstetricians and Gynecologists, American College of Physicians, the Advisory Committee On Immunization Practices, or other similar nationally or internationally recognized nongovernmental scientific organizations.
+No later than January 1, 2027, the department, in coordination with relevant agencies and stakeholders, shall develop and implement a plan to educate the public on the benefits and importance of childhood and adolescent vaccinations for individuals 18 years of age or younger.
+In developing such plan, the commissioner shall consider the recommendations made by the American Academy of Pediatrics, American Academy of Family Physicians, American College of Obstetricians and Gynecologists, and American College of Physicians.
+The department may additionally include in such plan information regarding vaccinations recommended by the Advisory Committee on Immunization Practices or other similar nationally or internationally recognized scientific organizations as determined by the commissioner to be protective of public health.
 Such plan shall include, at minimum, the establishment of the following:

-1. Culturally and linguistically competent public education and outreach campaigns on the benefits and importance of childhood and adolescent vaccinations in ZIP codes determined by the department to have the lowest childhood or adolescent vaccination rates;
+1. Public education and outreach campaigns on the benefits and importance of childhood and adolescent vaccinations in ZIP codes determined by the department to have the lowest childhood or adolescent vaccination rates;

-2. Culturally and linguistically competent outreach efforts to relevant medical providers and practices in the city on the benefits and importance of childhood and adolescent vaccinations;
+2. Outreach efforts to relevant medical providers and practices in the city on the benefits and importance of childhood and adolescent vaccinations;

-4. An online or web-based portal with information on locations, including locations operated by or contracted with the department, where individuals may obtain any such recommended vaccinations or related information, and accompanying information regarding whether any such locations provide any such vaccinations regardless of insurance status.
+5. An online or web-based portal with information on locations, including, but not limited to, locations operated by or contracted with the department, where individuals may obtain any such recommended vaccinations or related information, and accompanying information regarding whether any such locations provide any such vaccinations regardless of insurance status or ability to pay.

 b.
-Publication.
-The commissioner shall post the informational materials created through the plan established under subdivision a of this section on the department’s website and on the 311 citizen center website in English and in the designated citywide languages, as such term is defined in section 23-1101.
+Publication and distribution of information.
+The commissioner shall ensure that the informational materials and outreach created pursuant to the plan established pursuant to subdivision a of this section are easily understood and culturally and linguistically competent and sensitive.
+The commissioner shall post such materials on the department’s website and on the 311 citizen center website in English and in the designated citywide languages, as such term is defined in section 23-1101.
+Such materials shall also be made available to additional locations as determined by the commissioner, including, but not limited to, medical offices and clinics, community centers funded by the department for youth and community development, and recreation centers operated by the department of parks and recreation.

 § 2.
 This local law takes effect immediately.CP